schubergphilis/paleofuturistic_python/docs/walkthrough.md

   this gives multiline output and should state something about having downloaded and installed a lot of packages successfully.
 - Execute `git add --all` and `git commit -m "chore: lock initial dependencies"`.
 - Do not git push yet!
-  This would trigger CI which we will come back to later.
+  This would trigger CI which we will cover later.

 ### Managing boilerplate